Displaying records 1 through 10 of 16 found.

 Learning Objectives: • Recognize sources of stress • Identify ways to address stress • Clarify values • Identify priorities • Determine an action plan • Share renewal strategies

-MCH Policy and Advocacy: A Focused Look.
+MCH Policy: A Focused Look.
 Year Developed: 2018.
 Source: University of Illinois at Chicago.
 Presenter(s): Arden Handler, DrPH.
 Type: Video.
 Level: Intermediate.
 Length: 75 minutes total, broken up into 10 short videos.

-Annotation: This learning opportunity was recorded from the 2018 policy and advocacy lecture that Dr. Handler presented to her class at the University of Illinois at Chicago.
-It is divided in 10 short videos for ease of engagement.
-In the presentation, she outlines key advocacy components, the difference between case and class advocacy, and a review of policy and advocacy through the history of MCH.
-She explains current trends and the need for ongoing education and advocacy at national, state, and local levels.
-It concludes with current advocacy laws and a summary of the topic grounded in the current public health environment.
+Annotation: This learning opportunity was recorded from the 2018 policy lecture that Dr. Handler presented to her class at the University of Illinois at Chicago.
+It is divided into 10 short videos for usability.
+In the presentation, she outlines key promotion components, the difference between case and class promotion, and a review of policy and promotion through the history of MCH.
+She explains current trends and the need for ongoing education and promotion at national, state, and local levels.
+It concludes with current promotion laws and a summary of the topic grounded in the current public health environment.

 Local Health Policy 101: Understanding Ordinances, Resolutions, and Proclamations.
 Year Developed: 2018.
 Source: Network for Public Health Law.
 Presenter(s): Jill Krueger, JD.
 Type: Webinar Archive.
 Level: Introductory.
 Length: 63 minutes.